Coastlines & Countrysides

 - Walking food tour and tastings in Kinsale

-- Admissions to: Titanic Experience, Giant's Causeway, Walking tour of Derry, Florence Court, Slane Distillery, Arigna Mines, Kilkenny Castle, Waterford Crystal, Charles Fort, Cider tasting at Longueville House, Irish National Stud & Japanese Gardens
+- Admissions to: Titanic Experience, Giant's Causeway, Florence Court, Slane Distillery, Arigna Mines, Kilkenny Castle, Waterford Crystal, Charles Fort, Cider tasting at Longueville House, Irish National Stud & Japanese Gardens